 Summers are here.

-And so is the heat, sweat, and itching, and the possibility of a heat stroke.
+And so is the possibility of a heat stroke.

-Ever imagined how cool it would be if you could stay indoors, sip lime water, and chill at home?
+Ever imagined how cool it would be if you could stay indoors, sip lime water, and just chill?

 That would be nice, right?

 But unfortunately, for most of us, that’s not possible.

 You see, we are hardworking people.
 We need to go to work, meetings, seminars, conferences, and whatnot.
 After all, it’s a question of earning a decent livelihood.